 The purpose of a current account is to make payments and transactions.
 There are few restrictions on how many transactions you can make and how you spend your money.

-To help make those payments as convenient as possible, most traditional banks, challenger banks and alternative banking solutions have heavily invested in multiple ways to access your current account such as being provided with a debit card, access to online banking and the ability to download a mobile banking app straight onto your smartphone.
+To help make those payments as convenient as possible, most traditional banks, challenger banks and alternative banking solutions have heavily invested in multiple ways to access your current account such as being provided with a bank card, access to online banking and the ability to download a mobile banking app straight onto your smartphone.

 Overdrafts & Loans